Strict comparison for twisted group C*-algebras: Introduction

 As a consequence of \cref{prp:ThmA}, all \ca{s} covered in its statement are simple, separable, unital, and pure (in particular, they have strict comparison), with stable rank one and with a unique tracial state which is also the unique quasitracial state.
 This leads to a computation of the Cuntz semigroup $\Cu(C^*_\red(G,\sigma))$ as $V(C^*_\red(G,\sigma)) \sqcup (0,\infty]$; see \cref{prp:MainCor}.

-\begin{thmIntro} Let $G$ be a finitely generated, acylindrically hyperbolic group with rapid decay, and let $\sigma\in Z^2(G,\mathbb{T})$.
+\begin{thmIntro} Let $G$ be a countable, acylindrically hyperbolic group with rapid decay, and let $\sigma\in Z^2(G,\mathbb{T})$.
 Then $C^*_\red(G,\sigma)$ is pure.
 In particular, it has strict comparison. \end{thmIntro}

-It is worth noting that \cref{prp:ThmB} covers all nonelementary, hyperbolic groups, also allowing for a nontrivial finite radical; see \cref{prp:Hyperbolic}.
+It is worth noting that \cref{prp:ThmB} covers all non-elementary, hyperbolic groups, also allowing for a nontrivial finite radical; see \cref{prp:Hyperbolic}.
 As a concrete example, we obtain that the reduced group \ca{} $C^*_\red(\GL(2,\ZZ))$ is pure.
 Indeed, the group $\GL(2,\mathbb{Z})$ is virtually free and therefore hyperbolic, but its centre witnesses a nontrivial finite radical and so it was not covered by the results of \cite{AmrGaoElaPat24arX:StrCompRedGpCAlgs}.
+As already pointed out, this is due to the fact that a selfless C*-algebra necessary is simple, underscoring the benefit of working with the more flexible concept of pureness in order to obtain results without any assumptions on the finite radical.
+We discuss further examples of pure twisted group C*-algebras in \cref{exa:twists} and \cref{exa:lattices-sl}.

+After the authors made this work publicly available, further work on selflessness and pureness of group C*-algebras has appeared.
+We highlight the combination of Ozawa's work \cite{Oza25arX:Proximality}, establishing selflessness of all acylindrically hyperbolic groups with trivial finite radical, with work in \cite{FloKliOCPa26arX:Pureness}, which--based on Ozawa's work--establishes pureness of reduced group C*-algebras of arbitrary acylindrically hyperbolic groups.